 Guildford also offers many options for Higher Education.
 Guildford College offers a broad range of courses from A-Levels to Access into Nursing Courses.
 The College of Law in Guildford, offers law degrees and post-graduate courses.
 Guildford also has a reputation for the arts with the Guildford School of Acting (which has recently merged with Surrey University), the Academy for Contemporary Music and the Italia Conte dance school all being based here.

-Guildford is also home to the University of Surrey.
-Originally The Battersea Polytechnic Institute, the university moved to its current site and changed its name in 1966.
-The University of Surrey conducts extensive research on small satellites with its Surrey Space Centre and has strong links with Royal Surrey.
+Guildford is also home to the University of Surrey - which you can learn about here - Originally The Battersea Polytechnic Institute, the university moved to its current site and changed its name in 1966.
+The University of Surrey conducts extensive research on small satellites with its Surrey Space Centre - which you can read about here - and has strong links with Royal Surrey.
 Surrey University has a continuing and exciting programme of future development and expansion.